oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 The authorization challenge endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
 This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
 The authorization challenge endpoint URL MUST use the "https" scheme.

-Authorization servers supporting this specification SHOULD include the URL of their authorization challenge endpoint in their authorization server metadata document {{RFC8414}} using the `authorization_challenge_request_endpoint` parameter as defined in {{authorization-server-metadata}}.
+Authorization servers supporting this specification SHOULD include the URL of their authorization challenge endpoint in their authorization server metadata document {{RFC8414}} using the `authorization_challenge_endpoint` parameter as defined in {{authorization-server-metadata}}.

 The endpoint accepts the authorization request parameters defined in {{RFC6749}} for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include Proof